WeSeeHope was founded in 2000 by husband and wife, Phil and Wendy Wall.

 We officially launched our first economic initiative, the Village Investors Programme (VIP), setting a target to form 500 savings and loans groups by the end of 2018.

-We changed our name from HOPEHIV to WeSeeHope and our international offices in Germany and Sweden were founded.
+We changed our name from HOPEHIV to WeSeeHope and our international office in Germany was founded.

 WeSeeHope USA was founded.